Faculty/Staff Directory

 Kelly Erickson, PhD, OTR/L

-Dr. Kelly Erickson is serving as Chair of the Department of Occupational Therapy in the rank of Associate Professor.
-She has been practicing as an occupational therapist for over 20 years with emphasis in occupation-based assessments, evidence-based practice, policy and reimbursement, behavior management, and sensory processing across the lifespan.
-Her teaching roles include Basic Tenets in OT, Occupational Performance II: Integrated Capacities and Abilities, and Evidence-Based OT courses as well as diversity, equity, and inclusion content throughout the Program.
+Dr. Kelly Erickson is serving as Chair of the Department of Occupational Therapy in the rank of Professor.
+Currently she is founding Program Director for the Entry-Level Doctorate of Occupational Therapy Program, which is currently seeking candidacy status.
+She has been practicing as an occupational therapist for over 20 years with emphasis in increasing diversity and belonging in occupational therapy, occupation-based assessments, evidence-based practice, policy and reimbursement, and behavioral health.
+Her teaching roles include Basic Tenets in OT, Occupational Performance III: Dynamics of Occupation, and Evidence-Based OT courses as well as diversity, equity, accessibility, inclusion, justice, and belonging content throughout the Department.

 Publications: